philipwalton/solved-by-flexbox/demos/media-object.md

 title: Media Object
 ---

-<h1>The Media Object</h1>
+# The Media Object

-<p>The <a href="http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code">media object</a> is the poster-child of Object Oriented CSS</a> (OOCSS).
-Its simplicity and utility have converted many a CSS developer (myself included) to the OOCSS methodology.</p>
+The [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code) is the poster-child of Object Oriented CSS</a> (OOCSS).
+Its simplicity and utility have converted many a CSS developer (myself included) to the OOCSS methodology.

-<p>But like most CSS layout techniques, the media object must resort to tricks and hacks to accomplish its goals.</p>
+But like most CSS layout techniques, the media object must resort to tricks and hacks to accomplish its goals.

-<p>The media object's body must prevent text from wrapping below the image by either creating a <a href="http://www.stubbornella.org/content/2013/07/31/re-visiting-the-secret-power-of-block-fomatting-context/">block formatting context</a> or using a left margin/padding equal to the width of the image.
-The media object must also clearfix its body which requires either <code>overflow:hidden</code> or having to use the pseudo-elements.</p>
+The media object's body must prevent text from wrapping below the image by either creating a [block formatting context](http://www.stubbornella.org/content/2013/07/31/re-visiting-the-secret-power-of-block-fomatting-context/) or using a left margin/padding equal to the width of the image.
+The media object must also clearfix its body which requires either `overflow:hidden` or having to use the pseudo-elements.

-<p>With Flexbox these problems are solved.
+With Flexbox these problems are solved.
 In addition, Flexbox allows us to vertically align the media object figure however we want.
-We can also easily align the figure to the right without needing to change the source order.</p>
+We can also easily align the figure to the right without needing to change the source order.

-<h2>Basic Examples</h2>
+## Basic Examples

 <div class="Grid Grid--gutters Grid--full large-Grid--fit">
   <div class="Grid-cell">